 The Doctoral Program in Epidemiology aims to prepare students for careers conducting independent community and population research focusing on disease causation and prevention.
-Graduates will join epidemiologists who are increasingly called to contribute their expertise and insights to multidisciplinary investigations that span laboratory, clinical, and public health research.
+The program builds closely mentored relationships between students and faculty, and the collaborative atmosphere at the Medical Center offers the opportunity for students to work with researchers in various fields.
+Therefore, graduates will be well prepared to contribute their training, expertise and insights to multidisciplinary investigations that span laboratory, clinical, and public health research.

-Epidemiology faculty are part of the diverse faculty of the Department of Public Health Sciences, which represents such disciplines as biostatistics, epidemiology, health policy, economics, psychology, and sociology.
+Epidemiology faculty are part of the diverse faculty of the Department of Public Health Sciences, which represents such disciplines as epidemiology, health policy, economics, psychology, behavioral sciences, and sociology.
 The department has an active and well-funded research program with many opportunities for student participation.

-Department of Public Health Sciences
+Public Health Sciences

-265 Crittenden Blvd., CU 420644
+265 Crittenden Blvd.

 Rochester, NY 14642

-Fax: (585) 461-4532
+Fax: (585) 424-1469